The Rev. Dr. Stephanie May

 The Rev. Deborah J. Pope-Lance provides training and coaching to clergy and congregations on the ethics of ministerial practice and congregational life.
 In addition she maintains a therapy practice in Natick, Massachusetts, offering counseling to individuals and couples and supervisory support to ministerial staff teams.
 She holds Ministerial Fellowship with the Unitarian Universalist Association in both Parish and Community Ministry, is an accredited Interim Minister with the Interim Ministry Network, and a licensed Marriage and Family Therapist.
 Currently, she is engaged in a counseling ministry as an Affiliate Minister with the First Parish in Wayland, Massachusetts.

 Director of Lifespan Spiritual & Ethical Education

 Kate Holland joined the First Parish staff after serving on the staff of the UU Area Church in Sherborn for eight years.
-After spending 18 months as our membership coordinator, Kate now brings her warmth and wealth of religious education experience to our children, youth, families, and adults.
+Kate brings her warmth and wealth of religious education experience to our children, youth, families, and adults.

 Pauline “Polly” Oliver

 Polly Oliver, First Parish Organist and Music Director, has enjoyed a lifelong career as a pianist, harpsichordist, organist, choral director and teacher.
 At First Parish, she conducts both the Adult and Children’s Choirs, each year preparing and conducting two major works with the choirs and orchestra.
 An active chamber musician herself, Polly truly loves searching out amateur musicians within the parish and surrounding community, encouraging them in their music and providing them opportunities to become involved in the First Parish Music Program.